goshevs/pchained/README.md

 Introduction
 ---

-This is a new Stata command which wraps around `mi impute chained` and offers simplified syntax for imputing missing values in longitudinal data.
+This is a new Stata command which wraps `mi impute chained` and offers simplified syntax for imputing missing values in longitudinal data.
 It also provides functionality for conducting scale imputation at the item level, including Plumpton-style chained imputation of scales (Plumpton, 2016).